johnsonjh/VEDIT/README.md

 ZASM ⧸ PSA PASM conditional build system, and rely heavily on the features and quirks of these particular assemblers.

-TDL ZASM ⧸ PSA PASM only outputs diagnostics to the CP/M `LIST` device, usually a line printer.
-Be sure to have a list device configured and online if you need to examine the assembler output.
+TDL ZASM ⧸ PSA PASM, by default, outputs diagnostics to the CP/M `LIST` device, usually a line printer.
+Be sure to have a list device configured and online if you need to examine the assembler output, or specify the appropriate options to generate a `PRN` file on disk.

 *Be aware that TDL ZASM ⧸ PSA PASM make minimal distinctions between non-fatal warnings and fatal errors in the build summary.